- News Archive

-Navi, now alumni chair of the MPPA program at Northwestern, is living in Chicago with a vision to soon work with legislators and key leaders on important policy issues in a director-level advisory role.
+Navi, who was alumni chair of the MPPA program at Northwestern, was living in Chicago with a vision to soon work with legislators and key leaders on important policy issues in a director-level advisory role.
 She immersed herself in program/policy evaluation, analysis, and development at Northwestern, her dream school.

 “My previous political science coursework and leadership opportunities at Dominican,” she says, “laid a foundation in understanding the legislative process, some of the challenges policymakers face when attempting to implement legislation, and how to network to become familiar with opportunities available to you.”